‘B&B’ Recap For Wednesday, March 27: Ridge’s Unbeatable Offer

-The Bold and the Beautiful recap for Wednesday, March 27 features Wyatt Spencer (Darin Brooks) who was in his office.
+The Bold and the Beautiful recap for Wednesday, March 27, features Wyatt Spencer (Darin Brooks) who was in his office.
 The phones in his office were ringing off the hook and “Janie” was not answering them.
 After repeatedly trying to speak to “Janie” on the intercom, Wyatt finally decided to answer one of the calls himself.
-He pretended to be a temp and claimed that Wyatt was not in, as per The Bold and the Beautiful clip.
+He pretended to be a temp and claimed that Wyatt was not in, per a recent Bold and the Beautiful clip posted on Twitter.
 He ended the call, and said that he really needed help.
 Just then, Florence Fulton (Katrina Bowden) opened the door.

 At Forrester Creations, Eric Forrester (John McCook) told Brooke (Katherine Kelly Lang), Ridge, and Quinn (Rena Sofer) that Sally wanted to say goodbye to them.
 Sally thanked them for the opportunity that they gave her at the fashion house.
 Ridge interrupted her and told her that he thought she was making a huge mistake.